ChenPu2002/Medical_Chatbot/README.md

 <br>
 If you want to reproduce the project, you need to ADD OPENAI API KEY in .env file.
 <br>

+**Data description**
+In the data directory, we include all the raw data file we used, and also we include data used for RAG in data/rag_data

 **Code description**
 - main.py used for run the project.
 - api.model is to ask for the response of the model through api.